westonplatter/learning_javascript/README.md

 - [Professional Javascript for Web Developers by Nicholas Zakas](https://github.com/westonplatter/learning_javascript/tree/master/professional_javascript-zakas)

 #### Planned resources:
-- (more to come)
+- Javascript Patterns
 - (open to ideas)

 #### Contributions

-I'd love your help!

-I'd love any feedback ([open a Github issue!](https://github.com/westonplatter/learning_javascript/issues/new)) - the pros, cons, and everything in between.
+I'd love your help! ([Open a Github issue](https://github.com/westonplatter/learning_javascript/issues/new)) - the pros, cons, and everything in between.

 I'll make adjustments to make the project more helpful and easier to use as I get input.